Headshot of Professor John Budd wearing a dark suit in front of blurred lighted hallway

 Biography

 John W. Budd (he/him) is a Professor of Work and Organizations in the University of Minnesota’s Carlson School of Management, where he holds the Industrial Relations Land Grant Chair.
+Professor Budd is President of the Labor and Employment Relations Association (LERA), a LERA Fellow, and Secretary-Treasurer of the North Star LERA local chapter.
 He is a graduate of Colgate University and earned a Ph.D. degree in economics from Princeton University.
-Professor Budd is the author of Employment with a Human Face: Balancing Efficiency, Equity, and Voice (Cornell University Press), Labor Relations: Striking a Balance (McGraw-Hill), Invisible Hands, Invisible Objectives: Bringing Workplace Law and Public Policy into Focus (with Stephen Befort, Stanford University Press), The Thought of Work (Cornell University Press), and numerous journal articles.
-Professor Budd is a Labor and Employment Relations Association (LERA) Fellow, and will be president of LERA in 2025-26.
+Professor Budd is the author of Employment with a Human Face: Balancing Efficiency, Equity, and Voice (Cornell University Press), Labor Relations: Striking a Balance (McGraw Hill), Invisible Hands, Invisible Objectives: Bringing Workplace Law and Public Policy into Focus (with Stephen Befort, Stanford University Press), The Thought of Work (Cornell University Press), and numerous journal articles.
+Professor Budd is a recipient of the Richard A. Lester Prize for the Outstanding Book in Labor Economics and Industrial Relations, the Melvin Lurie Labor-Management Cooperation Prize, and the James G. Scoville Best International / Comparative Industrial Relations Paper Award.
 In 2023 Professor Budd served on the [Minnesota] Governor's Committee on the Compensation, Wellbeing, and Fair Treatment of Transportation Network Company Drivers.
 Within the University of Minnesota, he has been Chair of the Department of Work and Organizations, Director of the Center for Human Resources and Labor Studies, Director of Graduate Studies for the University of Minnesota's graduate programs in Human Resources and Industrial Relations, and a key developer of the undergraduate course "Race, Power, and Justice in Business."
 You can take his MOOC "Preparing to Manage Human Resources."

 Selected Works & Activities